-- Slice potatoes horizontally into ¾ inch-1 inch thick slices.
-Cut each slice into 4 to 6 pieces.
-Place potatoes in boiling water until done (about 20 minutes; poke a fork in them to ensure they are no longer hard and are cooked through).
+- Place potatoes in boiling water until done (about 20 minutes; poke a fork in them to ensure they are no longer hard and are cooked through).
 Drain and return to cooking pot.

 - Add the rough chopped scallions to the bowl of the food processor.
 Pulse for 10-15 seconds until kale and onions form a finely diced mixture.